Mikejo5000/vsts-docs-pr/docs/report/analytics/aggregated-data-analytics.md

 ```

-Use the above URL as a perfix for all the examples.
+Use the above URL as a prefix for all the examples.

 ##Simple count aggregations